OGL senior manager instrumental in Thai cave rescue

 Posted on: 01 August 2018

-Emma Porter, Head of Legal and HR at OGL, is Secretary of the British Cave Rescue Council and she was running the control centre for the UK operation, organising manpower and equipment to be sent to Thailand at short notice.
+Emma Porter, our Head of Legal and HR, is Secretary of the British Cave Rescue Council and she was running the control centre for the UK operation, organising manpower and equipment to be sent to Thailand at short notice.
 Meanwhile, Emma’s partner, Mike Clayton, flew to Thailand to carry out a support role on the surface, taking the pressure off the divers, who could then focus on the rescue inside the cave.

 The rescue was an international operation which included cave divers from the British Cave Rescue Council, two of whom initially found the boys after 10 days trapped in the cave.